aspnetzero/documents/docs/en/GraphQL.md

 ## GraphQL Query Execution Flow

-When a new query is initiated, the GraphQL middleware parses the query, then routes it to the corresponding query handler which is registered in `QueryContainer` class of the ***.GraphQL** project.
+When a new query is initiated, the GraphQL middleware parses the query then routes it to the corresponding query handler which is registered in `QueryContainer` class of the ***.GraphQL** project.
 Out of the box there are 3 query handlers registered in `QueryContainer`: `RoleQuery, ` `UserQuery` and  `OrganizationUnitQuery`.
 The next step is the `Resolve` method of the query with the query context.
 The query context has all the information about a query like  `UserContext`, `Arguments`, `Selections` and `Variables`.
 If there is an `[AbpAuthorize]`  attribute on the `Resolve` method, AspNet Boilerplate framework checks the related permission of the logged on user and throws `ABP_AUTHORIZATION` exception when the related permission is not granted.
 If there is no `[AbpAuthorize]` attribute, then it can be run by anonymous users.
 In the `Resolve` method, the necessary query runs and returns a `DTO` object.
 Then the `DTO` object is being converted to the relevant `IGraphType`.
-This conversation is made in the GraphQL middleware and the middleware knows which `IGraphType` to be converted, as it is registered it in the `QueryContainer`.
+This conversation is made by the GraphQL middleware and the middleware knows which `IGraphType` to be converted, as it is registered it in the `QueryContainer`.